 Imagine a place where bicyclists, walkers, runners, inline skaters, horseback riders, wheelchair users, cross-country skiers and more — of all ages and abilities — feel safe for commuting and recreation.
 While out for a day's ride, you may pass people traveling from state to state — or the entire East Coast.

 Our mission: To partner with local, state, and national agencies and organizations to promote the establishment, stewardship, and public enjoyment of a safe and accessible multi-user greenway linking cities and towns from Maine to Florida.

 Our vision: The East Coast Greenway vision is a 3,000-mile route for biking, walking, and other active means from Maine to Florida.
 It will host tens of millions of visits per year as a linear park separated from motor vehicle traffic that connects major cities, small towns, and the nature around them.
 By providing fun, safe, and accessible infrastructure for everything from a local commute to a long adventure, the Greenway will foster healthy, sustainable, and prosperous communities throughout the Eastern Seaboard.

 It’s a bold, ambitious vision: 3,000 miles of protected greenway — not to mention another 1,000 miles of our complementary route.
-Ten million users annually enjoy visits to the East Coast Greenway.
+In 2020, the East Coast Greenway host 50 million bike rides, runs and walks, becoming the most popular park in America.

 From the start, our founders designed the Greenway to go where people live, so the route travels through 25 cities — 450 communities in all — and connects locals and visitors as they walk, run, bike, skate and more.

-The Greenway is good for business, good for public health, and good for transportation infrastructure.
-Together with our partnering communities, we're creating a linear park that everyone can enjoy for generations to come.
+The Greenway is good for business, good for public health and good for transportation infrastructure.
+Together with our partnering communities, we're creating an equitable linear park that everyone can enjoy for generations to come.

 From Boston, New York, Philadelphia, and Washington, D.C. to Durham, Charleston, Savannah, and Miami, the nonprofit East Coast Greenway Alliance partners with local to national allies to get the Greenway built.
 Click on any of the states below to learn more about the route and read about people who are working to grow the Greenway.